 Watch the video tutorial to make a pumpkin shaped pillow

 I hope you enjoy this fall craft.
-Remember the pumpkin pillow pattern is available in the shop.
+Remember to visit the shop for more fun sewing project to try

 Have fun sewing and don’t hesitate to share your make, I love to see what you sew with my patterns.